dswann101164/azure-enterprise-ops/README.md

 ## About the Author

-**David Swann** is an Azure Architect at Synovus, managing enterprise-scale Azure infrastructure including complex merger consolidations and multi-subscription governance.

-He maintains [azure-noob.com](https://azure-noob.com), documenting real-world Azure operational challenges that don't make it into vendor documentation.
+**David Swann** maintains [azure-noob.com](https://azure-noob.com), documenting real-world Azure operational challenges that don't make it into vendor documentation or certification courses.

-**Not on LinkedIn** (company policy) — connect via blog comments or GitHub issues.
+**Connect**: Blog comments or GitHub issues (not on LinkedIn due to employer policy)

 ---